gleebtorin/gtOverlay/README.md

 ## Usage

 These overlays are not designed to be interactive when in active use on stream, other than their realtime display of information.
 Use the files in `css/` to customise the appearance of your overlays.
+Use `js/config.js` to configure options such as how Emote providers are handled.

 ## Known Issues

 * Some debug options hide themselves only when it detects OBS as the current browser.
 You will need to remove or hide the debug options if you aren't using a browser that reports itself as OBS, such as Xsplit or Twitch Studio.
+* Twemoji implementation in Streamer.bot or something else upstream is incosistent, so it is disabled by default.

 ## Contributing

 If you'd like to contribute to this project, pull requests are very welcome.
 You are also welcome to submit feature suggestions and bug reports via GitHub.

+## Special Thanks

+Thanks to [TheAdoredOnes](https://twitch.tv/TheAdoredOnes) for helping me with the test data for `chatStylePreview.html`.

 ## License